CloudSkills/intro-to-azure-blueprints/blogpost-AzBlueprint.md

 12. Connect to Azure tenant

-   * Connect to to your Azure tenant via PowerShell
+   * Connect to your Azure tenant via PowerShell

 13. Export Blueprint for redistribution